Build a Dedicated QA Team That Owns Your Quality to Stop Losing Customers to Preventable Bugs

 Team: 1 QA Lead, 1 Automation Engineer, 1 Manual QA, 1 Security/Compliance Tester (shared)

-Tools: Jira, Selenium/Playwright, OWASP ZAP, Compliance checklists (SOC 2/HIPAA/PCI), Performance testing tools: k6 or JMeter for load validation
+Tools: Jira, Selenium/Playwright, OWASP ZAP, Compliance checklists (SOC 2/HIPAA/PCI), k6 or JMeter for load validation

 Compliance Tester validates regulatory requirements (PHI encryption, audit logs, role-based access).
 Automation enforces workflow validation on every build.
 QA Lead maintains traceability matrices and test evidence that auditors accept.
 You pass SOC 2/HIPAA/PCI audits without last-minute panic.